federgraph/RiggVar-RG38/doc/RotaForm1.md

 ## Sofort Berechnen

-Alias *Compute immediately*.
+Alias *compute immediately*.
-There was a corresponding button on the tool bar of the original, legacy application.
+There used to be a corresponding button on the tool bar of the original, legacy application.

-By default the option used to be off.
+By default the option is off.
-It means that only *part one* of the computation is carried out, inside the model code, but not *part two*.
+It means that only *part one* of the computation is carried out inside the model code, but not *part two*.

-**Part one** of the computation deals with kinematics only.
-It is all you need to support a basic display of the model.
+**Part one** of the computation deals with kinematics only and is all you need to support a basic display of the model.

 **Part two** of the computation deals with forces and computes the relaxed position of the model.

-You would not be able to see a difference in the graphical display - whether the force in the shrouds is bigger or smaller, the graph does not give a clue.
+You would not be able to see a difference in the graphical display - whether the force in the shrouds is bigger or smaller.
-And it is therefore not necessary to do an expensive computation, if the only purpose is to show the current position of the model, in the graph.
+It is therefore not necessary to do an expensive computation, if the only purpose is to show the current position of the model.

-With property *Sofort Berechnen* set to False the computation completes much faster.
+With property *Sofort Berechnen* set to False the computation completes earlier.
 And of course it was important in 1995 to be fast when changing the current parameter of the model - by scrolling a scroll bar.

-Depending on the value of Sofort Berechnen I would update the graph while scrolling, or only when scrolling ended.
+Depending on the value of Sofort Berechnen I would update the graph while scrolling - or only when scrolling ended.

 Even as of today I do not use a background task to update the model.
-May be in the future, but currently I am convinced that is a good idea that the project does everything in the main thread.
+May be in the future, but currently I am convinced that the program should do everything in the main thread.

 Sofort Berechnen needs to be True to see the relaxed position of the model in the graph, and/or to see updated values for the relaxed position coordinates in the textual reports.